gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-10-16-coding-standards.markdown

 > See  [https://github.com/UnionOfRAD/li3_quality](https://github.com/UnionOfRAD/li3_quality) for full documentation of the li3 quality library - it's definitely worth getting to grips with!

+Always make sure that you run your tests after any change!

+## Starting to declutter

-You may notice that there are still a couple of problems in the HelloWorldController - I think we can just delete that one now, we're not using it :-) In fact, what else can we declutter?
+You may notice that there are still a couple of problems in the `HelloWorldController` - I think we can just delete that one now, we're not using it :-) In fact, what else can we declutter?
 Onwards!